antihaddock/data_engineering_camp_project/README.md

 6. move to the ``./dbt/data_engineering_project`` directory in the command line
 7. Run ``dbt run``

-Your datasets will now be ingested into a Google bucket, and big query.
+Your datasets will now be ingested into a Google Bucket, and BigQuery.

+## Dashboard located on Google Studio ##

+The dashboard required as the final part of this project can be found on Google studio at the following link https://lookerstudio.google.com/reporting/40757c9e-ac49-482d-9a08-97d11a128711
+This dashboard shows two tiles
+1. A categorical breakdwon of total research grants in 2013 by teaching hospital
+2. A line chart of total research grants paid by month between August and December 2013.